ashish-pandey/MailDiff/README.md

 # MailDiff
-Aotumatically mails your group members the local changes you make in your project.
+Automatically mails your group members the local changes you make in your project.
 * Basically mails the group members the uncommited changes.

 #Installation